DecodEPFL/DeepDisCoPH/README.md

 1) The full paper manuscript.
 2) The code to reproduce numerical experiments.

+This work has been selected for a [spotlight presentation](https://l4dc.stanford.edu/oral-presentations-program/) at the 4th conference on Learning for Dynamics and Control (L4DC), 2022, Stanford University.

 ## Summary
 By embracing the compositional properties of port-Hamiltonian (pH) systems, we characterize deep Hamiltonian control policies with <i>built-in</i>